PeterBengtson/Ooloi-docs/ADRs/0026-Pitch-Representation-and-Operations.md

 ```

 These parameter tuples apply directly to the factory via `(apply make-transposer params)`, enabling clean separation between instrument data and transposition logic.

+This supports both transposing scores and parts, as well as MIDI playback.

 ## Outcome